guidobouman/thesis/Documents/Thesis/Thesis.markdown

 ### Front-end as a server
 Over the last years web browsers started getting faster.
 This was not only because the computers they're running on are getting ever more powerful.
 But also because a lot of improvements have been made on the rendering engines for HTML, CSS and Javascript.
 This means that the browser is slowly getting more and more capable of running application logic without the need of a back-end building HTML pages and processing data.

 Back-ends could literally be rendered useless.
 With a database that serves it's data over http, and a front-end which contains all of the application logic there would be no need for a back-end.
 Periodic tasks and heavy calculations should still be done on workers, but they could run on much smaller machines independent from a back-end.
-In a way they could just behave as end-users, but with higher privileges because of elevated logins.
+In a way they could just behave as end-users, but with more privileges.

 ### A more direct interface
 The human brain is amazing when it comes to input from the senses.
 It adjusts itself to whatever sensory input it gets and what function is used the most.
 This is called neuroplasticity. [p.
 106][#Hawkins:2004] This is due to the fact of that every sense comes in the form of spikes, electrical pulses.
 The brain learns how to handle these pulses by recognising patterns.